 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Essential thrombocythemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.

 - The National Cancer Institute provides the most current information on cancer for patients, health professionals, and the general public.
 Click on the link to view information on this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.